 |Northamptonshire in Winter||Jon-Paul Carr|

-Members may be interested to read about Beacon, an online membership management system introduced nationally about 2 years ago and which Higham and Rushden U3A is in the process of joining.
+Members may be interested to read about Beacon, an online membership management system introduced nationally about 2 years ago and which Higham and Rushden U3A has now joined.
+Training to group leaders and U3A postholders is being delivered over the next few months.
 Further details can be found on the Members page (only accessible if you are logged in).